n8n-io/n8n-docs/docs/credentials/Clockify/README.md

 # Clockify
-You can find information about the operations supported by the BannerBear node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.clockifyTrigger) page.
-You can also browse the source code of the node on [Github](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Clockify)
+You can find information about the operations supported by the Clockify node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.clockifyTrigger) page.
+You can also browse the source code of the node on [Github](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Clockify).

 # Authentication